CERT-Polska/training-mwdb/README.md

 Out[12]: <mwdblib.file.MWDBFile at ...>
 ```

-Using retrieved `MWDBFile` object we can get some details about the file e.g. name, tags, child objects.
+Using the retrieved `MWDBFile` object we can get some details about the file e.g. name, tags, child objects.

 ```python
 In [13]: file.name